 How To Set Up Nameservers For Your Domain Name

 You make your domain name visible to online users by “pointing” your domain name to your web host servers.

-To set up your domain’s nameservers, you will need the details provided by your web hosting company (see screenshot below) …
+To set the nameservers for your domain, you will need the nameserver settings provided by your web hosting company (see screenshot below) …

-If you need reliable web hosting for your WordPress site, check out these web hosting companies:
+If you need reliable web hosting for your WordPress site, check out the webhosting services providers below:

 - HostGator – HostGator is one of the world’s most popular web hosting companies providing unmetered, reliable bandwidth and disk space for unlimited domains.

 - LiquidWeb – Liquid Web is a premier web hosting provider specializing in managed dedicated servers, dedicated server hosting, VPS, shared web hosting and heroic support.

 - WPEngine – WPEngine offers robust and world-class infrastructure options for a variety of customer sizes and traffic needs.